tatianaklyueva/ml-prediction/README.md

 - Marek Styblík,
 - Ondṙej Šesták.

-Notebook is based on:
-- study materials from the course by William Arias, Filip Habarta, Pavel Zimmermann.
+Notebook is based on study materials from the course by William Arias, Filip Habarta, Pavel Zimmermann.

 Files:
 * data